 Although it may seem like we’re joking, some employees still use passwords like 123456 or their birthday to make it easier for them to log into their systems.
-What they don’t realize is how easy they make it for a hacker to get access to their company’s most sensitive and valuable data.
+What they don’t realize is how easy they make it for a cybercriminal to get access to their company’s most sensitive and valuable data.

 Phishing and Social Engineering

 Employees often fall prey to phishers and social engineers, where they unintentionally let others exploit internal data, including passwords, to gain access to company records.